emattia/mlsys-variations-template/docs/getting-started.md

 ## Developing Source Code

-1. Add reusable functions and classes to the `src/` directory.
+1. Put **pure, importable** functions and classes in `src/`.
+These should not perform direct I/O – leave that to the workflows.
-2. Organize code into modules by functionality.
+2. Orchestrate your library code inside `workflows/` scripts (or DAGs) which *do* perform I/O and move artefacts between `data/` ↔ `models/` ↔ `reports/`.
+3. When adding new functionality:
-3. Write tests for your code in the `tests/` directory.
+   - Write unit tests under `tests/unit/` for every public function.
+   - Add or update a smoke test under `workflows/tests/` that executes the full workflow against a small fixture dataset (see `tests/fixtures/`).
+4. If the code needs to be surfaced as an API, create an endpoint inside `endpoints/` and add an integration test under `tests/integration/`.

 ## Running Tests